 Parent notification and student privacy

-FERPA for parents
+FERPA for parents and families

 The Family Educational Rights and Privacy Act (FERPA), is a federal law that governs the use of, and limits access to student educational records.
 Students have full access to their academic records by logging into their MyUW account, but access is limited or restricted to others.
 Each office has an individual process to authorize users to view student information.